Cub Scout popcorn sales don’t just raise money for your pack. They also give your son opportunities to practice important life skills.

 Part of being persuasive is overcoming objections.
 When someone tells Grant that they don’t have any cash, he tells them that we can take debit and credit cards through our Square account.
 If they don’t eat popcorn, he asks them to make a military donation.
 When they say it’s expensive, he tells them that over 70% of the price stays in our area to support local scouting.

-Even if your son doesn’t grow up to be a salesperson, persuasion skills are necessary in almost every job.
+Even if your son doesn’t grow up to be a salesperson, persuasion skills are necessary for almost every job.

 4. Perseverance Skills – Selling popcorn is a huge lesson in perseverance.
 If you don’t sell at this house, you just go on to the next house.
 If that person leaving the store doesn’t stop and buy, you just ask the next person.
 Being tenacious is important–it’s what gets you through big school projects and big work projects.